103 Energy Management with IoT

 Key Features

-• Mandates energy audits and energy management systems for large companies.
+• There are mandatory energy audits and energy management systems for large companies.

-• Sets energy efficiency targets and requires member states to develop national plans.
+• They set energy efficiency targets and need member states to develop national plans.

 ASHRAE Standard 90.1 – Energy Standard for Buildings